-If three or more teams are tied, the criteria are followed from 1 through 5 until one team is eliminated and then the criteria starts over again at Rule #2.
+If three or more teams are tied, the criteria are followed from 1 through 5 until one team is eliminated and then the criteria will start over again at Rule #2.
 Rules are repeated until one team remains.
 The decision of the tournament director shall be final on all questions regarding advancement.

-IN ACCORDANCE WITH FIFA POLICY, there shall be no dissent between players, coaches or fans and the referee.
+IN ACCORDANCE WITH FIFA POLICY, there shall be no dissent between players, coaches or fans, and the referee.
 Questioning a referee's call is considered dissent.
 All coaches are urged to solicit the support of their fans in monitoring and enforcing this policy.
 Coaches will be held responsible for the behavior of their fans.
 Any player or coach ejected from a game will be ineligible to participate in the next scheduled game.
 For very serious offenses the player or coach may be declared ineligible for more than one game.